JLaoo/Neural-Net-Simulator-2k19/README.md

 Running the app opens a new terminal window that begins to simulate training and exits upon completion.
 The app also has a force stop button.

+The GUI is located in the dist folder.

 # Remarks

 I felt like I needed to learn how to make GUIs at some point so here's my first attempt at one.
 Hopefully someone finds it useful lol.